Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Funding Rate — The Cost of Holding

-Why You Should Consider Trusting This Venue
+Why You Might Trust This Venue

 - Largest perp DEX by volume — over $1 trillion in cumulative trading volume since launch